 READ MORE: 7 COOLEST Smith Rock Hikes to Tackle!

 No other rock climbing site in the country holds the same prestige as Smith Rock State Park.
 The thousands of climbing routes here led to the creation of sport climbing in the United States.
 Many of the most talented climbers in the world migrate here, but there are tons of routes suitable for beginners.

 The volcanic tuff, basalt cliffs, and imposing monoliths provide the ideal terrain for many exciting climbs.
 Smith Rock is more renowned for its sport climbing, but traditional rock climbers have plenty of world-class routes to conquer.

 Check out a few of the best climbing routes in Smith Rock for ideas on where to begin!

 Easily recognizable from its peculiar shape, this intimidating 350-foot spire is the most iconic climbing area in Smith Rock.
-Other than its monkey resemblance, the pillar has gained worldwide recognition as being the ultimate test for avid rock-climbers.
+Other than its monkey-like resemblance, the pillar has gained worldwide recognition as being the ultimate test for avid rock climbers.

 Altogether, there are roughly two dozen routes of varying degrees of difficulty.
-For many climbers, one of the ultimate thrills in Smith Rock is to climb the rising pinnacle and crawl inside the monkey’s mouth.
+For many climbers, one of the ultimate thrills in Smith Rock is climbing the rising pinnacle and crawling inside the monkey’s mouth.

 Red Wall Area